George Santayana once said, ‘Those who cannot remember the past are condemned to repeat it.’ History is more than just...

 - Policy relies on past results to shape new decisions

 Wars, crashes, and failed systems do not happen overnight.
-Before World War I, European powers built military alliances and expanded their influence.
+Before World War I, European powers built military alliances.
 A single assassination triggered a large conflict because tensions were already high.
-World War II followed a global depression, harsh peace terms, and a weak international response to early aggression.
-The 2008 financial crisis came after risky lending, complex debt tools, and little regulation.
-These past events show that problems often start with minor warning signs.
+The 2008 financial crisis came after risky lending and little regulation.
+These events show that problems often start with minor warning signs.

 The Role of Personal Stories When We Study History